Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Method

-To achieve this invariance, our key insight is to force the classifier to learn from contradictory linguistic signals through a simple, and effective data augmentation strategy.
-For each training image, we perform inversion twice.
-First, with a ``positive'' prompt that correctly describes the spatial relation: ``A dog to the left of a cat.''
-Second, with a ``negative'' prompt using a randomly sampled incorrect relation: ``A dog above a cat.''
-Crucially, we label both sets of extracted attention maps with the ground-truth relation—``left of''—based on the actual spatial arrangement in the image.
+To reduce leakage, we introduce an augmentation strategy to make the classifier ignore the linguistic cues coming from the inversion prompt.
+For each training image, we perform inversion twice: once with a \textit{``mismatching''} prompt that correctly describes the spatial relation (e.g., ``A dog to the left of a cat''), and once with a prompt containing a randomly sampled incorrect relation (e.g., ``A dog above a cat'').
+Crucially, both sets of extracted attention maps are labeled with the ground-truth relation observed in the image (``left of'' in this example).
+This ensures that both prompts generate positive training samples for the classifier.
+See ~\cref{dual_inv_supp} for potential limitations.

-This dual-inversion strategy solves the leakage problem: since the same spatial configuration now appears with different relation words in the prompts, the classifier cannot rely on linguistic shortcuts.
-It must learn to rely on geometric patterns rather than textual artifacts, thereby achieving invariance to the relation leakage.
+This augmentation strategy solves the leakage problem: since the same spatial configuration now appears with different relation words in the prompts, the classifier cannot rely on linguistic shortcuts.
+It must learn to rely on spatial patterns rather than textual artifacts, thereby avoiding relation leakage.

 The training process is illustrated in~\cref{fig_training_pipeline}, while the full test-time optimization pipeline is shown in~\cref{fig_inference_pipeline}.
-The detailed architecture of our relation classifier is described in Appendix ~\ref{sec:architecture}.
+The detailed architecture of our relation classifier is described in Appendix~\ref{sec:architecture}.

-\textbf{Training Data: Real and Synthetic Images.} Our training dataset combines real images from GQA~\citep{hudson2019gqa} with synthetically generated images from Image-Generation-CoT\cite{zhang2025let}.
-Real images provide naturalistic complexity and diverse spatial configurations but yield noisy attention maps when many objects are present.
-To complement this, we include synthetic images that contain simpler scenes with fewer objects.
-These images produce cleaner attention maps that resemble and better align with the images encountered during generation.
+\textbf{Training Data: Real and Synthetic Images.} Our training dataset consists of (1) real images from GQA~\citep{hudson2019gqa} and (2) synthetically generated images from Image-Generation-CoT\cite{zhang2025let}.
+The real images provide naturalistic complexity and diverse spatial configurations but yield noisy attention maps when many objects are present.
+The synthetic images contain simpler scenes with fewer objects, producing cleaner attention maps that resemble and better align with the images encountered during generation.